 Our ACA Compliance Solution is designed for businesses with anywhere from 51 employees to over 60,000 employees.
 It is backed by thoroughly knowledgeable support and development teams and has been debugged for numerous reporting scenarios.
 Implementation can be done in a matter of hours using data collected from any payroll or ERP system.

 2016 is the reporting year for which you will need to be audit-ready.
 No more excuses or good faith promises will be accepted by the IRS.
 You will indeed have to play or pay, and the penalties can be painful.

-Integrity Data’s ACA Compliance Solution can also help in case of an audit.
+Integrity Data’s ACA reporting service can also help in case of an audit.
 The ACA concepts, classifications and calculations coded into our logic make for comprehensive tracking and reporting features that will answer the question that is likely to be the starting point of an audit: “How did you make the determination of full-time employees?”